 A statute of limitations requires a person to bring a legal action within a certain period of time after an incident occurs.
 This law exists for many reasons—the reliability and quality of evidence can deteriorate during time, and potential defendants should have some degree of certainty whether they face a lawsuit for an act that occurred in the distant past.

 Under Pennsylvania law, bicycle accident victims (and all other people injured in accidents) have two years from the date of the injury to bring claims.
 There are some limited exceptions to this rule, but typically, if you wait longer than two years to file a claim, you will lose your right to recover compensation for your accident-related losses.

 This is not to say that accident victims should wait one year and 364 days to file their claims.
-As mentioned above, the availability and reliability of evidence tend to degrade over time—memories fade, witnesses move away, surveillance footage is erased—so it is best to retain a lawyer as soon as possible after an accident.
-A lawyer will begin any necessary investigation immediately, maximizing your chances of recovering compensation for your losses.
+As mentioned above, the availability and reliability of evidence tend to degrade over time—memories fade, witnesses move away, surveillance footage is erased—so it is best to retain a bicycle accident lawyer as soon as possible after an accident.
+A Philadelphia bicycle accident lawyer will begin any necessary investigation immediately, maximizing your chances of recovering compensation for your losses.

-Representing bicycle victims requires a team of aggressive investigators and lawyers all devoting their maximum efforts to their clients.
-At The Levin Firm of Pennsylvania, our personal injury attorneys investigate every claim so that we may aggressively and zealously represent our clients and obtain the best possible results.
+Representing bicycle victims requires a team of aggressive investigators and Philadelphia bicycle accident lawyers all devoting their maximum efforts to their clients.
+At The Levin Firm of Pennsylvania, our Philly bicycle accident attorneys investigate every claim so that we may aggressively and zealously represent our clients and obtain the best possible results.

 When you need a Philadelphia, Pennsylvania, or New Jersey personal injury attorney to represent you, a family member, or a friend who has suffered a bicycle accident injury, contact The Levin Firm at (215) 825-5183 or contact us online.